 The problem, then, is that when Don Logan shows up to make the offer in person -- an offer Gal can't refuse, I suppose -- he's Ben Kingsley playing a petulant baby given to stomping his feet and throwing temper tantrums.

 Now, I should pause here to say that there are lots of different ways a character who's supposed to be frightening can be frightening.
-The only truly menacing character in this film, Ian McShane as Teddy, comes by this by never blinking, and by letting the silences turning his conversational opponent into a quaking puddle of nerves.
+The only truly menacing character in this film, Ian McShane as Teddy, comes by this by never blinking, and by letting the silences turn his conversational opponent into a quaking puddle of nerves.
 In fact, I'd like to have seen this movie with McShane as Don Logan.

 Kingsley?
 He stomps his feet and throws temper tantrums like a petulant baby.